jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module4/lab1.rst

 With the TS package installed into our cluster, we are ready to submit our forwarder configuration.

-The desired end state of this TS configurations is to configure the below objects; built on the BIG-IPs with a single call in a single file.
+The desired end state of this TS configurations is to configure the below objects, built on the BIG-IPs, with a single call in a single file.
 TS similar to DO may not be a configuration that is altered very often, however having a defined single file setup can help unify system settings on multiple BIG-IPs.

 .. seealso:: This TS declaration was created from an F5 provided example located on CloudDocs TS_Example_